 What to serve with Quinoa Tabbouleh

-Traditionally, tabbouleh is served as part of a multi-dish appetizer course in the Eastern Mediterranean kitchen along with other salads, spreads like hummus and tzaziki, pita bread and marinated vegetables.
-This spread alone would be a perfect way to entertain, but you can serve it as a main course salad tossed with roasted veggies, chickpeas and feta cheese or simply serve it as a side dish that is full of vitamins and antioxidants with grilled chicken or fish.
+Traditionally, tabbouleh is served as part of a multi-dish appetizer course called Mezze in the Eastern Mediterranean kitchen.
+It is served along with other salads, spreads like hummus and tzaziki, pita bread and marinated vegetables.
+If you’re dairy free, use Kite Hill yogurt.
+Serve tabbouleh as a main course salad tossed with roasted veggies, chickpeas and feta cheese.
+Or simply serve it as a side dish that is full of vitamins and antioxidants with grilled chicken or fish.

 Perfect Quinoa Tabbouleh